My Digital Photography of

 April 30, 2011

 The ant lion was not that active during the wintertime and hardly ate at all.
 Finally, in April, it started making its funnels again and I was able to feed it fruit flies. one day, I didn't see any more, but I saw some strange trails running all over the place.
 I sifted through the sand and found nothing but a strange ball that at first appeared to be made only of sand, but it was too light weight and I realized that it was also composed of silk holding the ball together.
 I figured this must be the ant lion's cocoon.
 On April 30, 2011, I noticed that the ant lion adult had emerged from the cocoon, but it's wings were still curled up.
 I thought that the wings would unroll with time, as they did with the emerging cicada that I photographed before.
 However, they never did fully unroll and the ant lion was not able to fly.
 It stayed on the plant that I put it on for three days until it finally died.
 I gave it water every day and try to make it as comfortable as possible.
 I'm guessing maybe I should have been spraying the cocoon with water because perhaps there was not enough fluid to pump through the veins in its wings to unroll them.
+In any case, I will never attempt to raise another one.

 May 1, 2011